cindytran211/CS546-Final-Project/release/Readme.md

 # running instructions manual
 - From browser open http://localhost:3000
 - Create a normal user using the sign-up option at login screen
+  - if alt signup create normal user with all profile info
 - login as normal user ( example jamie10 password jamie10 )
 - fill out your profile
 - add payment methods